 ABOUT ANDY

-Andy has worked as a camera journalist/senior producer at the BBC for 20 years, telling stories about ordinary people in extraordinary circumstances.
-He shoots, produces and edits current affairs films and documentaries about issues facing under-served and overlooked communities across the world.
+Andy worked as a camera journalist/senior producer at the BBC for 20 years, telling stories about ordinary people in extraordinary circumstances.
+He shoots and produces observational TV series and feature-length documentaries about issues facing under-served and overlooked communities across the world.

 problems affecting society's most vulnerable groups, bringing them to a mass audience.